If you ask me anything I don’t know, I’m not going to answer. Yogi Berra

 Biography of Yoga Berra

-Yogi Berra is remembered for his Hall of Fame playing career with the New York Yankees, as well as his expressions that became known as Yogi-isms, his many aphorisms and sayings were and continue to be quoted across generations making him one of the most quoted Americans.
+Yogi Berra is remembered for his Hall of Fame playing career with the New York Yankees, as well as his funny expressions that became known as Yogi-isms, his many aphorisms and sayings were and continue to be quoted across generations making him one of the most quoted Americans.

 Yogi was even dubbed “Most Quotable American.”
 Yogi with a posthumous Presidential Medal of Freedom by President Barack Obama celebrating his military service, baseball career, and status as a pop culture icon.
 “In his own way and without ever intending to, Yogi became a literary figure, a man of language.”